mvmirhan/mvmirhan.github.io/README.md

     4.5 Link to Linkedin: Working.
 Pages where feature is applied: Index.html and contact.html 4.6 Link to Github: Working.
 Page where feature is applied: Index.html

-Dear Ali and Mentors
-Thank you for patiently teaching us during this session of the program.
-I wont be able to complete my portfolio without your guidance and help.
-I'm really grateful to be given the opportunity to learn these set of new skills.

-Hi ALi - I took a screen recording to demonstrate the features but I wasnt able to commit it to Github.
-I'll try to send to DM you via slack if it will allow me.

-Regards,
-Marivic